verylonglogin/order-management-be/README.md

 # Order Management Project

-This project consists of both a **backend** and a **frontend**, designed to manage and display order-related data efficiently.
-The **frontend** provides an intuitive user interface for creating, viewing, and filtering orders, while the **backend** handles data storage, validation, and business logic.
+This project consists of both a **backend** and a **frontend** The data is pre-populated using src/migrations/1742244531377-SeedOrders.ts

 ## Getting Started